Oral Argument Calendar

 Electronic Devices in the Courtrooms

-The only laptops and tablets allowed in the courtroom without prior written approval from the court are those to be used by counsel and second chair counsel or self-represented litigants as an aid in presenting oral argument and cannot be used to display demonstrative evidence or for any other purpose.
+The only laptops and tablets allowed in the courtroom without prior written approval from the court are those to be used by counsel and second chair counsel or self-represented litigants to aid in presenting oral arguments.
+They cannot be used to display demonstrative evidence or for any other purpose.

-Cell phones and other electronic devices, including “smart” watches (except assistive listening devices), are not permitted in the courtroom.
+Cell phones and other electronic devices, including “smart” watches (except assistive listening devices), are prohibited in the courtroom.

 Devices must be: